 The Fellowship will provide you with a grant of £2,000, plus up to an additional £1,500 for travel expenses, material/software expenses or to pay for services that will help you develop your idea into something that other teachers can use.

-The Anthony Waterhouse Fellowship is open to applicants who are practising teachers working in a UK educational institution (schools and colleges) catering for students aged 11 to 19.
+The Anthony Waterhouse Fellowship is open to applicants who are practising teachers working in a UK educational institution (schools and colleges) catering for students in the age range 11 to 19 years-old.

 How do I apply?

 Complete the application form and submit it by email to Ellen.Phillips@iop.org with your name, school/college details, and details of your proposed project (up to 200 words).
 Please place “Anthony Waterhouse Fellowship Application” in the email’s subject line.
 Applications will only be accepted by email.